Athlete Advisory Board

 VINNY ROTTINO is a former Major League Baseball player, currently serving as a scout in the Texas Rangers organization.
 A native of Racine, Wis., Vinny played for his hometown Milwaukee Brewers from 2006-2008, before playing for the Florida Marlins, New York Mets, and Cleveland Indians.
 Vinny is a cradle Catholic and very interested in sharing the faith with others, especially the young members of the church.
 He loves attending Mass and is thankful for the special graces the Lord bestows through the Mass.

-PAT SHURMUR is currently the head coach of the New York Giants, taking over at the start of the 2018 season.
-He previously served as the head coach of the Cleveland Browns from 2011 to 2012, and has also been the offensive coordinator of the St. Louis Rams, Philadelphia Eagles, and Minnesota Vikings.
-During is collegiate career, Pat was an all-Big Ten center at Michigan State.
-Pat loves his Catholic faith and is interested in sharing that faith through football.
+PAT SHURMUR is currently the offensive coordinator of the Denver Broncos.
+Shurmur previously served as head coach of the New York Giants and Cleveland Browns.
+During his collegiate career, Shurmur was an all-Big Ten center at Michigan State.
+He loves his Catholic faith and is interested in sharing that faith through football.

 CRAIG STAMMEN currently pitches in the major leagues for the San Diego Padres.
 A native of North Star, Ohio, Craig played football, basketball, and baseball at Versailles High School and then continued his baseball career at the University of Dayton.
 He credits much of his career success to hard work, determination, and trusting in God’s providence.
 Craig is a regular attendee of CAC-hosted Masses both at Petco Park and on the road.